Surinder Singh Bakhshi

-Surinder Singh Bakhshi (born 1937) is an Indian writer and physician, who in 1977 was appointed medical officer of environmental health to the Birmingham Area Health Authority, where he led the successful contact tracing and quarantine effort in the community during the 1978 smallpox outbreak in the United Kingdom.
+Surinder Singh Bakhshi (born 1937) is a British writer and physician, who in 1977 was appointed medical officer of environmental health to the Birmingham Area Health Authority, where he led the successful contact tracing and quarantine effort in the community during the 1978 smallpox outbreak in the United Kingdom.

 Bakhshi received his medical degree from Makerere University in Kampala, Uganda.
 After completing house jobs he worked at a hospital by the Zambezi in Zambia, before moving to the United States, where he held a Rockefeller Fellowship in public health at the University of Michigan.
 In 1974, after a medical posting that involved managing an outbreak of cholera among refugees from Mozambique, he moved to England and in 1977 was interviewed for a medical officer appointment in Birmingham.
 In addition to his efforts in containing smallpox, he dealt with other outbreaks in Birmingham including hepatitis A, hepatitis B, meningitis and typhoid.

 In retirement, Bakhshi published Tuberculosis in the United Kingdom: A tale of two nations (2006) and Sikhs in the Diaspora: A Modern Guide to the Practice of Sikh Faith.
 A Knowledge Compendium for the Global Age (2008).

 Early life and education

-Surinder Singh Bakhshi, (Note: Sometimes misspelled as Bakshi.) known as Surinderjit to his friends, was born in 1937 in Dar es Salaam to emigrants from India, Sohan Singh and Amrit Kaur.
-His family were Punjabi Sikhs and had origins in Ras Koh Hills, Balochistan (British India) (now in Pakistan), and during the interwar years his parents left to work in East Africa.
+Surinder Singh Bakhshi, (Note: Sometimes misspelled as Bakshi.) known as Surinderjit to his friends, was born in 1937 in Dar es Salaam, Tanganyika, to Sohan Singh and Amrit Kaur.
+His family had its origins in the Ras Koh Hills in Balochistan (now in Pakistan), and during the interwar years his parents left to work in East Africa.

 After spending his early years in Dar es Salaam among a large Indian community, he gained admission to study medicine in 1960 at Makerere University in Kampala, Uganda, from where he graduated in 1965.
 (Note: The medical school at Makerere University in the mid-1960s had a wide network with reputable international specialist centres and experts.)
 That year, he married Rajinder Kaur, his childhood sweetheart.